 Cost per Sale (CPS)

 Cost per sale is a model in which you earn a commission for every sale you make.
 This payout model is characteristic of e-commerce offers where the only goal of the funnel is to convince a user to purchase the product you advertise.

 Cost per install is a payment model in which you earn a commission for each time a user installs an app on their mobile (or desktop) device.
 The goal of your landing page is to promote the app in such a way that they end up downloading and installing it.

 This payment model is especially popular for advertising mobile applications and games but can also be used for other software.

 Cost per Lead (CPL)

 CPL payment model earns you an affiliate commission every time a user signs up.
-This is also a very popular payment system as it’s used for the majority of lead generation, vouchers and sweepstakes type of offers.
+This is also a very popular payment system as it’s used for the majority of lead generation, vouchers, and sweepstakes types of offers.
 All the user has to do is leave their contact details such as an email address, and you’ll score your conversion.

 Cost per lead is an affiliate model especially recommended for beginners because of how simple it is.
-Generating leads is much easier than selling products, hence CPL offers convert more easily and bring better results for low-budget marketers.
+Generating leads is much easier than selling products, hence CPL offers to convert more easily and brings better results for low-budget marketers.